Dr.Feickert Volare Turntable – First Impressions and Listening Notes

 Throwing on a well-worn copy of Sergio Mendez & Brasil 77’s ‘Primal Roots’, the bass is room-shakingly deep yet remains taught enough not to mask mid-bass information and clarity through the lower midrange.
 I’ve heard track #1 ‘Promise of A Fisherman’ on several more expensive rigs and the low bass has washed-out some of the percussion that shimmers deep into the layered soundstage.

 There was one rather disconcerting element to the sound of the Volare, and that was an apparent issue with acoustic feedback.
-We switched in an iFi Phono2 to see if the issue was consistent, and it was.
-This issue may well be resolvable by moving things around, but it has never been an issue with other turntables setup in exactly the same spot.
-The table grabs hold of the low frequency output from our pair of subwoofers and forms a two-way loop, amplifying the low bass and creating a low frequency rumbling sensation.
+This issue may well be resolvable by moving things around, and trying different isolation devices, but it has never been an issue with other turntables set up in exactly the same spot.
+The table grabs hold of the low-frequency output from the pair of subwoofers and forms a feedback loop, amplifying the low bass and creating a low-frequency rumbling sensation.
 If played loud enough using source material with lots of low bass information, a rather scary acceleration of volume occurs, as the Volare gets into a loop with the subwoofers.

-We tried the rumble filter on the Mofi Phono with no change in the effect.
-We could have tried to shake out the issue by moving the subs around, but they’ve been carefully set for a smooth bass response and again, there’s never been an issue before.
-The Volare was placed on our Live Edge component rack, a solid and seemingly ‘unshakable’ high-mass unit which has performed flawlessly with all other components.
+I tried the rumble filter on the Mofi Phono with no change in the effect.
+I could have tried to shake out the issue by moving the subs around, but they’ve been carefully set for smooth bass response and again, there’s never been an issue before.
+The Volare was placed on the Live Edge component rack, a solid and seemingly ‘unshakable’ high-mass unit that has performed flawlessly with all other components.

-We messed with a few different materials and each had an impact on the sound and each had an impact on the level of ‘pickup’.
-We settled on three small rubber feet that were designed to stick on the underside of a component chassis such as a CD player.
-These rubber feet are about 1 inch square and a half inch high and we simply set the spiked foot down on the rubber foot.
+I messed with a few different materials and each had an impact on the sound and each had an impact on the level of ‘pickup’.
+I settled on three small rubber feet that were designed to stick on the underside of a component chassis such as a CD player.
+These rubber feet are about 1-inch square and a half-inch high and I simply set the spiked foot down on the rubber foot.

 Worked fine.
-Not perfect, so we finally got around to moving the subs away from the rack, which of course solved the issue and removed our concern, mostly.
+Not perfect, so I finally got around to moving the subs away from the rack, which of course solved the issue and removed the concern, mostly.

 EQUIPMENT USED IN THIS REVIEW INCLUDED: